 The story in this book is a heart-warming fairy tale much akin to those of simpler times of after-school afternoons in our childhood – and it brings back those very same feelings of wonder of yore, with fantastical worlds, magical beings, and happy endings.
 In these days where our children and teenagers are faced with harsher realities than we had in our childhoods, The Princess and the Swan is a balm of spiritual tranquility and a chance of dreaming – both things that kids nowadays have been increasingly deprived of.
 And it’s not about drenching our kids in illusions – it’s just about telling a story that allows them to be pure and imaginative children, and The Princess and the Swan offers exactly that.
-The illustrations by Christopher Finn are painted by watercolor and shine on each pair of pages, with their simplicity and variety of colors and shades.
+The illustrations are simply wonderful with variety of colors and shades.

 Moreover, I can definitely recommend this book for students of English as a second language, because it is both simple and rich in fine writing.
 A languages teacher can use this book for ESL classes to a good extent since The Princess and the Swan is filled with class-planning opportunities in its structure.